 - Pin Grid Array (PGA): This mounting type has visible pins on the CPU.
 AMD CPUs for desktop use this type of surface mounting arrangement.
 This mounting type is also detachable.

-Also Read: LGA vs PGA Surface Mounting
+Also Read: LGA vs. PGA Surface Mounting

 So to Summarize:

 If your CPU has a BGA (ball grid array) mounting type, then the general notion is that you cannot replace them.
-Unfortunately, most of the laptop CPUs are BGA type.
+Unfortunately, most of the laptop CPUs are BGA-type.

 CPU Sockets and Processor Upgrade

-Figuring if Your CPU is BGA, LGA or PGA
+Figuring if Your CPU is BGA, LGA, or PGA

-The easiest way to figure out the surface mounting type of your laptop CPU is to head over to the its technical specs.
+The easiest way to figure out the surface mounting type of your laptop CPU is to head over to its technical specs.

 You can see here that this CPU has the socket FCBGA1528.
-The BGA indicates the surface mounting type i.e Ball Grid Array.
+The BGA indicates the surface mounting type, i.e., Ball Grid Array.
 Hence, this CPU is not upgradeable.

 The following shows the specs for Intel Core i5-3210M.

-You can see from the specs that this laptop based CPU uses the PGA or the pin grid array surface mounting type.
+You can see from the specs that this laptop-based CPU uses the PGA or the pin grid array surface mounting type.
 Hence, this is upgradeable.

 Making Sure the Socket is Also The Same

-For example, if you have an existing Core i5 CPU that’s based on socket FCPGA946 (with 946 pins), then the Core i7 you need to upgrade should also have the same socket and number of pins.
+For example, if you have an existing Core i5 CPU based on socket FCPGA946 (with 946 pins), the Core i7 you need to upgrade should also have the same socket and the number of pins.
 A Core i7 based on FCPGA988 (with 988 pins) won’t fit into the FCPGA946 socket.

 A Possible Upgrade Example

-Here we give an example of a possible upgrade from Core i5 to i7.
+Here’s an example of a possible upgrade from Core i5 to i7.

 TDP Concerns Over the Upgrade

-The TDP for a Core i7 is higher than that of a Core i5.
+The TDP for a Core i7 is higher than a Core i5.
 For instance, the Intel Core i5-3210M has a TDP of 35W, but the Intel Core i7-3630QM has a TDP of 45W.